rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

 - There are 2 arguments.
     - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
-    - includeArchived - System.Boolean: Include Archived SLA.
+    - includeArchived - System.Boolean: Include archived SLA Domain.
 - Returns VerifySlaWithReplicationToClusterResponse.